Picture of victim being removed from ISIS attack in Tunisia that left 39 people dead

 Mass shootings were excluded if they were part of a war over sovereignty or ones done by the government.
 If one were to include these cases, the list would include many more attacks in such places as the UK, Israel, the Phillippines, and Russia.
 In the case of Russia, I excluded five shootings that were part of the Russian-Chechen conflict.
 The most deadly was the Beslan School siege of September 1, 2004, which left 385 dead and another 783 wounded.
 The other cases for Russia are listed at the end.

-Africa, Australia, Europe, and Israel all have much higher per capita death rates from these large mass public shooters than the US.
-Indeed, even Europe’s rate for all countries whose borders are primarily in Europe is 65% higher than the US’s.
+Africa, Australia, Israel, and the Philippines all have much higher per capita death rates from these large mass public shooters than the US.
+Indeed, even Europe’s rate for all countries whose borders are within Europe is 20% higher than the US’s.
 By contrast, the per capita rates in India and Pakistan are fairly similar to that in the US.
 Indeed the death rate in the US is only about 7% higher than in India and Pakistan.
 The US makes up about 4.4% of the world of the population (322.8m/7.411b) and accounts for 4.1% of the deaths from these attacks.